Rojina99/Rojina99.github.io/_posts/2018-12-26-understanding_ann.md

 The first figure illustrates basic ANN which consists of a input layer, hidden layer and output layer.
 We can see that input layer consists of two neurons, hidden layer consists of four neurons and output layer consists of two neurons.
 The number of input neurons are the number of feature value we want to pass to a neural network so that it can produce desired result.
 The number of outputs are the expected number of classes or predictions we want as a result from our neural network and the number of neurons in hidden layer are added according to the need of network while optimizing it.
 We will discuss more about this in upcoming post.

 Figure 2 shows the distribution of weigths between layers in ANN.
-The weights are aligned from each neuron in previous layer to the other neuron in next layer. i.e For input-hidden layer the weigths are aligned as W14, W15, W24, W25, W34, W35.
+The weights are aligned from each neuron in previous layer to the neuron in next layer, i.e. For input-hidden layer, the weigths are aligned as: W14, W15, W24, W25, W34, W35.
 While programming this weights are expressed in matrix form.Thus, if either the number of layer increases or the values of neurons increses, the number of weight values will automatically increase.
 Hence, resulting  in larger sized matrix.

 In figure 3 we can see neural network process in detail.
 Inputs are represented by x1, x2, ... xn with weigths w1, w2, ...wn and biases b.
 Biases are introduced in network as a constant which contributes to the weight value in next layer but are not affected by results of previous layer.
 This has many advantages like having a more parameter for neural network to generalize with, the network will even be abble to learn if all of the values from previous layer is zero.
 The simple representation of artificial network can be defined by formula,